n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

      standalone "Halant", the final matra position is moved to after the joiner or non-joiner.

-This means that the matra will move to the right of all explicit-"consonant,Halant" subsequences, but will stop to the left of the base consonant, all conjuncts or ligatures that contains the base consonant, and all half forms.
+This means that the matra will move to the right of all explicit "consonant,Halant" subsequences, but will stop to the left of the base consonant, all conjuncts or ligatures that contains the base consonant, and all half forms.

 #### 4.3: Reph ####